Kg M To Foot Pounds

 Q2: Which unit system is better?

 A2: The metric system (SI) is generally preferred in science and engineering due to its logical structure and ease of use in calculations.
-However, the imperial system remains widely used in certain industries and countries.
+Still, the imperial system remains widely used in certain industries and countries.

 Q3: Is the conversion factor always exactly 7.233?